9618 Garden Grove Boulevard,

 1 person favorited this theater

-The number of seats is unknown but sometime in the mid-70s the name was changed to the Grove Twin, which still left two fair sized auditoriums.
-For many years it shared ad space in the Register with the Brookhurst and Loge in Anaheim, which like the Grove theatre, were Vinicof theatres, a small chain, with locations in LA and Long Beach.
-In fact their ad appeared regularly in the Long Beach papers also.
-After June 28, 1979, its ad no longer ran in the papers and no other theatre again opened there.
+The original number of seats is unknown but sometime in the mid-1970’s the name was changed to the Grove Twin, which still left two fair sized auditoriums, each seating 375.
+For many years it shared advertisement space in the Register with the Brookhurst Theatre and Loge Theatre in Anaheim, which like the Grove Theatre, were Vinicof theatres, a small chain, with locations in LA and Long Beach.
+In fact their advertisement appeared regularly in the Long Beach papers also.
+After June 28, 1979, its advertisement no longer ran in the papers and no other theatre again opened there.

-By 2008 the center was demolished and a modern office building was constructed on the site.
-The Grove should not be confused with the Gem, an older theatre on Main Street, which still exists.
+By 2008 the Center was demolished and a modern office building was constructed on the site.
+The Grove Twin should not be confused with the Gem Theatre, an older theatre on Main Street, which still exists.

 Just login to your account and subscribe to this theater